Updated: Sep 27

 There is a chemical process being administered to our wheat before harvesting.
 According to wheat farmers, applying the herbicide Roundup (glyphosate) just before harvesting is commonplace.
 The manufacturer of Roundup, Monsanto, claims that applications to plants at over 30% kernel moisture results in Roundup uptake by the plant into the kernels.
 This allows the farmers to harvest their wheat earlier due to the wheat plant being killed off by the Roundup.
 The introductions of these chemicals into our wheat supply are contributing culprits regarding the devastating effects on our gut.
 It is my belief that use of chemicals, soil depletion, the lack of consuming fermented and probiotic foods, are wreaking havoc on our guts.
 It is no wonder that we are witnessing a rise in all kinds of food allergies.
 Our diets are a dim reflection of the nutrient-dense whole foods we used to eat years ago.
 Pharmaceuticals are the norm and not the exception, while food allergies and gut issues are rampant.
 The average consumer is unaware of these changes in our food supply.
 Gluten in our bread is labeled as the enemy when the actual culprits are from the dramatic changes with how are food sources are grown, processed and produced.

 For those who are severely gluten intolerant, I would recommend trying the ancient wheat flour called Einkorn flour.
 All wheat that we consume today is descended from Einkorn wheat, which contains about 14 chromosomes as compared to other kinds of wheat having 28-42.
 This is important since some studies show that ancient wheat, with its fewer chromosomes, has lower levels of gliadins.
 Gliadins are proteins that can cause sensitivities in those who struggle with gluten.
 Einkorn does not contain the troublesome D genome, only the A genome, and most testing for gluten intolerance is based on the D genome.
 And while Einkorn does contain gluten, it is a different type of gluten allowing for easier digestion and nutrient absorption.
 In the future, I'm planning to share with you, my dear readers some recipes using this flour.
-Meanwhile, please check out my recipes for sourdough bread I posted a while ago: Bold Sourdough Bread and Artisan Sourdough Rye Bread in a Dutch oven.
-Or consider these quick and easy recipes:
+Meanwhile, please check out my recipes for sourdough bread I posted a while ago:

 Many countries, not just the USA, are giving up their culinary heritage.
 In the pursuit of ease and speed, we surrender culinary treasures for fast food and comfort food.
 And what do we gain?
 Besides having more time to view brain-rotting drivel on TV or social media, we gain additional sodium, sugar, and unwanted chemicals from those fast and comfort food choices.
 And what do we lose?
 We lose the ingesting of crucial food fiber, high quality tasting foods, as well as experiencing actual family meals.
 Even more importantly, we lose the growing and deepening love that happens when food is shared during those family meal times.
 It’s a bad bargain that we make choosing the road of fast food.
 Being a “not-so-secret” health food advocate, I certainly am a strong advocate of family meals together and families experiencing cooking together.